cburgelab/RBNS_pipeline/docs/installation.md

 - The simplejson package is also required ('pip install simplejson').

+- Note that pdfnup.py script, downloaded as a dependency during the Conda setup, may need to be modified in the following way: My pdfnup.py had the line 'from pyPdf.pdf import PageObject, ImmutableSet, ContentStream', but the ImmutableSet import threw an error; if I changed that line to just 'from pyPdf.pdf import PageObject, ImmutableSet, ContentStream' and then on a separate line added 'from sets import ImmutableSet', everything was OK.
+Just be sure to test via: python import pyPdf and make sure you have no errors

 ## Forgi

 - Note that the forgi package has its own dependencies, as listed on [the forgi website](https://viennarna.github.io/forgi/download.html).
 On test installion, this required installing future ('pip install future') and logging_exceptions ('pip install logging_exceptions').